 Data packet switching

 It uses the same packet switch technology as the internet to power it.
 When voice signals become data packets, they contain a portion and the address of the final location.

 These packets will then be sent via multiple hops to various servers until they reach their destination.
 These packets will then be reassembled in accordance with the instructions.
 The packets will then be transformed into voice signals which can then be heard by the person at the other end.

 It is clear that VoIP has a different technology than PSTN.
 VoIP calls can be made to any number, no matter what device it is.

 VoIP calls can also be made through a tablet, smartphone, or computer.
 Calls can be made for free or at very low prices as the data is not sent over the PSTN.

 Businesses that have to communicate with clients, suppliers, or customers that use are also affected.
-Even though VoIP may be used by the other party, they might be traveling somewhere where a phone line is more convenient.
+Even though the other party may use VoIP, they might travel somewhere where a phone line is more convenient.
 These situations are not uncommon, even in countries with high use.

 How to Connect Different Technologies

 VoIP calls to landline numbers travel for a limited time over the PSTN.
 The call’s cost is determined by the amount of time spent on PSTN.
 This process is called address translating at the point where the call enters PSTN.
 This is when the IP address becomes the caller’s phone number.
 It is very similar in concept to the covert email ID and website links to internet IP addresses.